Interview with Husseini Manji, M.D.

-The Balanced Mind Foundation: How did you get interested in this line of work?
+The Balanced Mind Parent Network: How did you get interested in this line of work?

 MANJI: During medical school, I was always interested in the functioning of the mind and the brain and specifically in the molecular and cellular level, but I wasn't aware that psychiatry was heading in that direction.
 During an oral exam, some of my examiners told me that psychiatry was really heading towards trying to understand things at a molecular and cellular level.
 They captured my interest, and that was what got me hooked into choosing psychiatry.
 Once I got to the NIH, after I did 3 years of residency training, it became apparent to me that that was the direction where all of medicine is going.
 That would lead to the biggest breakthroughs and that is where I wanted to go.

 I have always been fascinated by bipolar disorder, recognizing how devastating an illness it is.
 There are times when I think bipolar disorder gets overly romanticized, with an emphasis on the creative aspect.
 In terms of destigmatizing the disease, that is great, but one has to be careful about not taking away from the fact that these illnesses take a huge toll.
 I wanted to work on them.